ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 An alternative virtual terminal muliplexer is screen (not covered here).
 It has similar functionalities as tmux.

+A custom tmux (and nvim) environment with extensions can be installed by HPCC users by executing `Install_Nvim-R_Tmux` in their home account.
+The same script also installs several useful Nvim plugins (see [below](https://hpcc.ucr.edu/manuals/hpc_cluster/terminalide/#nvim-introduction)).
+Alternatively, the install script can be downloaded from [here](https://github.com/tgirke/Nvim-R_Tmux#2-installation).
+After installing it one needs to log out and in again.
+Note, installing the custom environment is optional (not requried for following examples) and will make changes to a user’s `.bashrc` and `.tmux.conf` files.
+These changes can be undone by following instructions printed to screen during install.

 #### Important considerations for virtual tmux sessions

 * Both tmux and screen sessions run on the system, where they were initialized.